 Course materials for UCL module COMP0160

-First of all, we’ll include an auditory stimulus, to see how this affects the pseudo-haptic experience.
-Pseudo-haptics is already multi-sensory, arising from the interaction between vision and proprioception.
-How will the inclusion of additional sensory input affect it, if at all?
+This week’s session builds on the pseudo-haptic experiments from weeks 6 and 7.
+The main addition this week is an auditory stimulus.
+The pseudo-haptic effect is already multi-sensory, arising from the interaction between vision and proprioception.
+How will the inclusion of another sensory input affect it, if at all?

 You should have already installed an configured Unity, but if not, please see the week 6 briefing for information.